EnricoMi/publish-unit-test-result-action/README.md

 Also see the [notes on supporting pull requests from fork repositories and branches](#support-fork-repositories-and-dependabot-branches) created by [Dependabot](https://docs.github.com/en/github/administering-a-repository/keeping-your-dependencies-updated-automatically).

-The `if: always()` clause guarantees that this action always runs, even if earlier steps (e.g., the unit test step) in your workflow fail.
+The `if: always()` clause guarantees that this action always runs, even if earlier steps (e.g., the test step) in your workflow fail.

-***Note:** This action does not fail if unit tests failed.
-The action that executed the unit tests should fail on test failure.
+***Note:** This action does not fail if tests failed.
+The action that executed the tests should fail on test failure.
 The published results however indicate failure if tests fail or errors occur.
 This behaviour is configurable.*